Islam Mohamed Himu

-Islam Mohamed Himu (イスラム・モハメッド・ヒム, Isuramu Mohameddo Himu) is a Bangladeshi businessman in Japan who was wrongfully accused of al-Qaeda-related activities.
+Islam Mohamed Himu (イスラム・モハメッド・ヒム, Isuramu Mohameddo Himu) is a Bangladeshi businessman in Japan who was accused of al-Qaeda-related activities.

 Early life

 Himu lived in Canada, where he met and married a Japanese woman; the two came to Japan together in 1995.
 After moving to Japan, he lived in Toda, Saitama Prefecture, and had two children with his wife.
 He established a telecommunications business, Ryo International, in 1995, which sold prepaid telephone cards and mobile phones; it had been growing rapidly, from ¥40 a million of sales in 2000 to ¥350 a million in 2001 and ¥800 a million in 2003.
 He gained permanent residency in Japan in 2000.
 He had an office in Tokyo's Akihabara district as well a branch in Yokosuka, where he employed three Filipina immigrants, but rarely visited the Yokosuka office, according to the building's owner.

 Arrest and release

 Himu was arrested in a dawn raid on 26 May 2004 in Tokyo on charges of falsifying business-related documents; police targeted him because of his alleged connection to French fugitive Lionel Dumont, who had stayed in Japan between 2002 and 2003.
 He had met Dumont at a mosque in Isesaki, Gunma Prefecture in 1999; eager to do business, Himu gave Dumont his namecard, and sold him several phone cards.
 Police also raided the branch office in Yokosuka, where they arrested a Bangladeshi employee of Himu's.
 The media referred to him as "Japan's first suspected Islamic terrorist", while United States Forces Japan spokesmen claimed he had been seen at the Yokosuka Naval Base directly across from his office "gathering intelligence".
 He had been under surveillance for nearly a year before the arrest, according to Japanese media reports.

 Himu was indicted on 7 July 2004 by the Tokyo Summary Court, which ordered him to pay a fine of ¥300,000 for his violation of the Immigration Control and Refugee Recognition Law, consisting of having employed his younger brother and another illegal foreign resident between August 2001 and May 2004.
 Following his payment of the fine, he was released.
 The prosecutors declined to indict him on any charges relating to alleged al-Qaeda connections.